gladstone-institutes/bibliometrics/README.md

 # Summaries of command scripts

+* **authorssample.py**

+    Creates a random sample of last authors who published under given MeSH terms.
+Outputs a file listing each sampled author and top 5 institutions affiliated with the articles published by the given author.

 * **bottomup.py**

     Takes an author and his or her institution affiliation and creates a bottom-up network.
 The network is stored in the `pklz` format.

+* **pickno1.py**

+    Processes the output of `authorssample.py` and converts it into an input file suitable for `bottomup-pipeline.sh`.

 * **topdown.py**